Dr. Gilmore Bykovskyi contributes to study on the relationship between Neighborhood disadvantage and frequency of hospital observation periods

 Research progress: The SUPPORT study team and Detroit-area collaborators release a report on supporting people with dementia through hospitalization and rehospitalization

-The SUPPORT study team partnered with hospitals and community organizations in the greater Detroit area to better understand hospitalization and rehospitalization experiences for adults with dementia and family/friend caregiver, hospital, and community organization perspectives on supporting adults with dementia during these often-stressful periods.
+The SUPPORT study team partnered with hospitals and community organizations in the greater Detroit area to better understand hospitalization and rehospitalization experiences for adults with dementia as well as caregiver, hospital, and community organization perspectives on supporting adults with dementia during these often-stressful periods.
 In collaboration with Detroit-based partners, the SUPPORT study team has published a report that can be found here.
-The report highlights major themes in hospitalization and rehospitalization for people with dementia through the eyes of caregivers and hospital and community-based providers and also provides data on trends in hospital visits for people with dementia in the area.
+The report highlights major themes in hospitalization and rehospitalization for people with dementia through the eyes of caregivers and providers and provides data on trends in hospital visits for people with dementia in the area.

 Furthering research on lucidity in advanced dementia: Dr. Gilmore-Bykovskyi and team receive award from the National Institute on Aging

 People living with Alzheimer’s disease and related dementias experience progressive losses in memory and thinking abilities.
 Yet, family members and health care providers have reported lucid episodes, described as periods of a remarkable return to previous abilities and awareness.
 To catalyze further research on lucidity in dementia, the National Institute on Aging awarded Dr. Gilmore-Bykovskyi and her team a Phased R21/R33 Innovation Award to advance approaches for capturing and characterizing these events and their distinguishing features.

 Dementia Care Summit Poster Presentation: Research Gaps & Opportunities

 Can addressing social determinants of health by connecting prospective research participants to services help mitigate barriers to participation that disproportionately impact underrepresented populations?
 Our lab’s Brain Health Community Registry seeks to find out the answer.
 View the presentation details and download the slides here.